Rachitt5/Croppredictionmodel/README.md

    To start the app and serve the prediction model, run:

    python app.py
+4. *Open the Web Interface*:
+   Open your web browser and go to http://127.0.0.1:5000/.
+You’ll see a form to input your data!

+---
 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.